 Perhaps counter-intuitively, the trend for additional vegan options does not appear to have helped matters, with many of the new milk-alternative drinks either carrying ‘may contain’ warnings (including for milk itself) or lacking fortification — or both.
 Furthermore, many are nut or soya based.

 Here are some of the fortified options currently available, which will be added to in due course.
 Also listed are some non-fortified but ’14 free’ options.
-This is a work in progress, so please double check ‘may contain’ warnings unless explicitly stated to be safe; I’m still following up with brands on the status of several.
+This is a work in progress, so please double check ‘may contain’ warnings unless explicitly stated to be safe; I’m still following up with brands on the precise status of one or two.
 Do comment if you have further information or know of additional safe products.

 Fortified ’14 Free’ Milks (Coconut-based)

 UFC Velvet Coconut Milk Unsweetened

 This milk, from a Thai-based company, looks to be free from all 14 allergens, is fortified with calcium and vitamin D, and is declared free from gluten, lactose / milk, and soya.
 No ‘may contain’ apparent online, but awaiting to hear from the manufacturer, as UFC also produce an almond milk.

 Koko Dairy Free Milk Alternatives